hyosung11/Launch-School/Courses/JS109/answer_snippets.md

 myFunc(); // => Hello, world!
 ```

 The code logs `Hello, world!`.
 This example illustrates variable scoping rules, specifically that outer scope variables are accessible from an inner scope.
-Here, the global variable `hello` is declared and initialized to the String "Hello, world!" on line 1.
+Here, the global variable `hello` is declared and initialized to the string "Hello, world!" on line 1.
 The function `myFunc` is declared on line 3 and invoked on line 7.
 Within `myFunc` the `console.log(hello)` method logs the value of `hello`.
 So `myFunc` logs "Hello, world!" and returns `undefined`.

 ### 2. Inner scope variables cannot be accessed in the outer scope